 Day 01: Arrive Karachi

-Khush Amdeed!
+Khush Amdeed! - Welcomed.
 Arrival Karachi airport and we are warmly received and transferred to our hotel.
-In the evening we visit the elegant white marble mausoleum of Muhammad Ali Jinnah founder of Pakistan, and the Defence Mosque, an impressive modern concrete shell dome mosque followed by our welcome dinner at a local restaurant.
+In the evening we visit the elegant white marble mausoleum of Muhammad Ali Jinnah founder of Pakistan, and the Defence Mosque, an impressive modern concrete shell dome mosque followed by our welcome dinner at the Kolachi Restaurant – the “spirit of Karachi” with unobstructed views of the Arabian Sea.

 Overnight: Pearl Continental Hotel, Karachi (2 nights) (D)

 We visit the National Museum that houses an impressive collection of relics from Indus Valley Civilization and the Gandhara period.
 Afterward we take an excursion to the Historical Monuments at Makli, Thatta*.
 The archaeological site of Thatta and the necropolis of Makli testify in an outstanding manner to the civilization of Sind from the 14th to the 18th centuries.
 Within the broad family of Islamic monuments, those of Thatta represent a particular type, notable for the fusion of diverse influences into a local style.
-The effect of the Grand Mosque of Shah Jahan with its complex of blue and white buildings capped by 93 domes is unique.
-From the 14th to the 18th centuries, Thatta played an important role in the history of Sind, as the city, which commanded the delta of the Indus, had been successively the capital of the Samma, Argun and Tarkhan dynasties before being governed from 1592 to 1739 in the name of the Mughal emperors of Delhi.
-From 1739, when the province of Sind was ceded to the Shah Nadir of Iran, Thatta entered into a period of decadence and neglect.
 The site preserves, in a state of exceptional integrity, an imposing monumental complex with the remains of the city itself in the valley and especially those of the necropolis, massed at the edge of the Makli plateau, covering a distance of about 12 km.
 The four centuries that comprise the golden age of Thatta have left their traces on the form of monuments of high quality in stone and brick.
-Among those in stone are the tombs of Jam Nizammudin, who reigned from 1461 to 1509, and those of Isa Khan Tarkhan the Younger and of his father, Jan Baba, both of which were constructed before 1644.
-Among the edifices in brick and glazed tiles are the mosque of Dabgir, that of Shah Jahan (1644-47) and numerous mausolea, and tombs of which the most colourful is that of Diwan Shurfa Khan (died 1638).
-If the tomb of Jam Nizamuddin establishes evident ties with Hindu architecture of the Gujerat style and the influence of Mughal imperial architecture, it is in no way a simple copy.
-At Thatta, an original concept of stone decoration was born, perhaps using glazed tile models.
-Even in the area of architectural terracotta, the distant examples of Persia and Asia were transposed.
 (B, D)

 After a short flight to Sukkur we proceed to the archaeological site of Mohenjodaro*, the most ancient and best-preserved urban ruin on the Indian subcontinent.
 The archaeological site is located on the right bank of the Indus River, and flourished for about 800 years during the 3rd and 2nd millennia BC.
 Centre of the Indus Civilization, this 5,000-year old city is the earliest manifestation of urbanization in South Asia.
 Its urban planning surpasses that of many other sites of the oriental civilizations that were to follow.
 Of massive proportions, Moenjodaro comprises two sectors: a stupa mound that rises in the western sector and, to the east, the lower city ruins spread out along the banks of the Indus.
 The acropolis, set on high embankments, the ramparts, and the lower town, which is laid out according to strict rules, provide evidence of an early system of town planning.
 The stupa mound, built on a massive platform of mud brick, is composed of the ruins of several major structures: Great Bath, Great Granary, College Square and Pillared Hall, as well as a number of private homes.
 The extensive lower city is a complex of private and public houses, wells, shops and commercial buildings.
 These buildings are laid out along streets intersecting each other at right angles, in a highly orderly form of city planning that also incorporated important systems of sanitation and drainage.
 We also visit the Moenjodaro Museum, before returning to Sukkur for the night.